CODE OF CIVIL PROCEDURE IN BOSNIA AND HERZEGOVINA

 A party may file a motion or conduct other procedural action before the defendant makes arguments on the main issue, but not later than when the court receives the answer to the complaint if the legislation so provides.

-Each side must lay forth the relevant facts to its motions, provide evidence that backs up its claims, and then refute the other side's claims and evidence.
-During the main hearing, the parties may introduce new facts and fresh evidence if they can convince the court that they could not have done so during the preliminary hearing.
+Each side must lay forth the relevant facts to its motions, provide evidence that backs up its claims, and then refute the other side’s claims and evidence.
+During the main hearing, the parties may introduce new facts and fresh proof if they can convince the court that they could not have done so during the preliminary hearing.

 OUR PROCESS